 Applicants MUST successfully complete each step to progress to the next step in the hiring process.

-Individuals interested in applying may come to the Sheriff’s Office at 900 7th St. Wichita Falls, TX and pick up an application packet or download and print both the Employment Application and Personal History Statement or print them off here and here.
+Individuals interested in applying may come to the Sheriff’s Office at 900 7th St. Wichita Falls, TX and pick up an application packet or download and print both the Employment Application and Personal History Statement, and Authorization for Release of Personal Information.
 It is imperative to read all instructions and questions when filling out BOTH forms, as incomplete or inaccurate applications are reason for dismissal from hiring process.
 Complete Employment Applications and Personal History Statements, and Authorization of Release of Personal Information must be submitted together to the Sheriff’s Office Monday-Friday 8a-5p.
 Any questions about applications process can be answered by calling the WCSO recruiter at 940-716-8678 or the training division at 940-766-8170.